• 中文核心期刊要目总览

 • 日本科学技术振兴机构数据库(JST)

-Beyond mechanical recycling: artificial photosynthesis enables polyester plastics upcycling into valuable chemicals
+Beyond mechanical recycling: artificial photosynthesis enables polyester plastic upcycling into valuable chemicals

 • Abstract: The accumulation of waste plastics presents a severe environmental challenge.
-Among the plastics, polyester plastics featured with ester-rich backbones are particularly promising for chemical recycling into valuable products.
-Recently, artificial photosynthesis, one of the well-known chemical methods for plastics disposal, has emerged and been devoted to convert the waste into wealth through partial oxidation of plastic substrates under mild conditions.
-In this review, we elaborate on various pathways of polyester plastics conversion, including polyester plastics upcycling integrated with water splitting, polyester valorization coupled with CO2 reduction, and organonitrogen synthesis from polyester.
-This review begins by discussing the fundamental mechanisms of photoinduced plastic conversion as well as its advantages compared with traditional plastics disposal and biological treatment approaches.
-Subsequently, we outline the design principles for the development of high-performance photocatalysts, such as tuning redox potentials, promoting charge separation, enhancing substrate absorption, and leveraging photothermal-assisted photocatalysis.
-Furthermore, we summarize the recent advances in plastics conversion and the underlying mechanisms.
-Besides, techno-economic assessment and life cycle assessment are raised to evaluate the economic viability and environmental impact of solar-driven plastic upcycling, respectively.
-Finally, the future challenges and research perspectives, like photocatalyst screening, reactor design and the synthesis of multi-carbon compounds, are critically discussed.
-This review presents a blueprint for the development of advanced photocatalysts for polyester plastic conversion, thereby closing the carbon loop for post-consumer polyester plastics.
+Among plastics, polyester plastics featured with ester-rich backbones are particularly promising for chemical recycling into valuable products.
+Recently, artificial photosynthesis, one of the well-known chemical methods for plastic disposal, has emerged and been devoted to convert the waste into wealth through partial oxidation of plastic substrates under mild conditions.
+In this review, we elaborate on various pathways of polyester plastic conversion, including polyester plastic upcycling integrated with water splitting, polyester valorization coupled with CO2 reduction, and organonitrogen synthesis from polyester.
+This review begins by discussing the fundamental mechanisms of photoinduced plastic conversion as well as its advantages compared with traditional plastic disposal and biological treatment approaches.
+We then outline the design principles for the development of high-performance photocatalysts, such as tuning redox potentials, promoting charge separation, enhancing substrate absorption and leveraging photothermal-assisted photocatalysis.
+Furthermore, we summarize the recent advances in plastic conversion and the underlying mechanisms.
+In addition, techno-economic assessment and life cycle assessment are used to evaluate the economic viability and environmental impact of solar-driven plastic upcycling, respectively.
+Finally, future challenges and research perspectives, such as photocatalyst screening, reactor design and the synthesis of multicarbon compounds, are critically discussed.
+This review presents a blueprint for the development of advanced photocatalysts for polyester plastic conversion, thereby closing the carbon loop for postconsumer polyester plastics.

 /